vboyev-MSFT/defender-docs/defender-endpoint/configure-contextual-file-folder-exclusions-microsoft-defender-antivirus.md

 By default, exclusions apply to all scan types:

 - **resource**: a single file or folder is scanned in a targeted way (for example, right-click, Scan)
-- **quick**: common startup locations utilized by malware, memory and certain registry keys
+- **quick**: common startup locations utilized by malware, memory, and certain registry keys
 - **full**: includes quick scan locations and complete file system (all files and folders)

 To mitigate performance issues, you can exclude a folder or a set of files from being scanned by a specific scan type.
 You can also define the required scan type for an exclusion to apply.